 Look at what competitors are doing, and do it better

 Sign up for your competitors’ email marketing lists.
 Of course you don’t want to exactly copy what they’re doing, but by monitoring their activities, you can work to make your email marketing surpass theirs.
 Are they offering a free template as a lead magnet?
-Make yours an ebook, a toolkit, or a video tutorial.
+Make yours an ebook, a toolkit, or a video marketing guide for example.

 Try an incentive in the subject line